splunk/public-o11y-docs/gdi/opentelemetry/opentelemetry.rst

     <h2>Monitor the Collector<a name="otel-monitoring" class="headerlink" href="#otel-monitoring" title="Permalink to this headline">¶</a></h2>
   </embed>

 The default configuration automatically scrapes the Collector's own metrics and sends the data using the ``signalfx`` exporter.
 A built-in dashboard provides information about the health and status of Collector instances.
+Learn more at :ref:`collector-builtin-dashboard`.

 In addition, logs are automatically collected for the Collector and Journald processes.

 The Collector also offers a :ref:`zPages extension <zpages-extension>`, which provides live data about the Collector. zPages are useful for in-process diagnostics without having to depend on any back end to examine traces or metrics.